 What Problem Does a VPN Try to Solve?

 When your smartphone or computer communicates via the internet, it’s sending and receiving digital data in the form of packets.
 A packet is just a bundle of bits and bytes in a standardized format – an internet protocol – including things like a “from” and a “to” address.
 Files, emails, web pages, podcasts and video conferences are all broken down into many little bite-sized chunks and then reassembled (in order) at the other end.

 Until recently, many of those connections were unencrypted, meaning that the data itself was readable by anyone who could monitor the passing traffic, such as internet service providers (ISPs), telecommunications companies, law enforcement, and hackers.
-Thankfully, thanks to efforts like Let’s Encrypt, the vast majority of internet connections today are fully encrypted.
+Thankfully, thanks to efforts like Let’s Encrypt, the vast majority of internet connections today are fully encrypted (using HTTPS instead of HTTP).
 This means that the contents of the data stream are unreadable.
 However, the metadata – things like the sender and receiver, the time and duration of the connection, and the amount of data – are still knowable.

 What a VPN Is

 Sending data over the internet is a lot like sending a letter through the regular postal system.
 Let’s say you suspect that your mail carrier is nosy and would peek at the letters in your mailbox if given the chance.
 To prevent this snooping, you can put your letters in a sealed envelope (as opposed to, say, sending a postcard).
 But they can still see who you’re sending it to.
 So let’s say you want to hide that, as well.
 How might you do that?